- TAX INFO

 Yes.
 Go to question 4.

-4. Was your main home, and your spouse's if filing a joint return, in the United States for more than half of 2011?
-Members of the military stationed outside the United States, see Members of the military under Definitions and Special Rules later before you answer.
+4. Was your main home, and your spouse's if filing a joint return, in the United States for more than half of 2012?
+Members of the military stationed outside the United States, see Members of the military under Definitions and Special Rules, later, before you answer.

 Yes.
 Go to question 5.

 Yes.
-Skip questions 6 and 7; go to Step 2 on the next page.
+Skip questions 6 and 7; go to Step 2.

 No. Go to question 6.